sf-playground/inc/README.md

 * Can scale well if successful

 #### Cons

-* Need to have something you can charge for (which means making certain features exclusive)
-* Can be at odds with making software freely accessible
+* At odds with making fonts freely accessible
 * “Two tiers” of product support can make free users unhappy
-* May require a CLA (Contributor License Agreement) in order to accept code submissions from outside contributors while retaining the ability to relicense those submissions under the proprietary license
+* May require a CLA (Contributor License Agreement) in order to accept source submissions from outside contributors while retaining the ability to relicense those submissions under the proprietary license

 #### Case Studies